top of page

 The noun 'puritan' has its etymological roots in the word 'Puritanism,' which refers to a religious movement that emerged during the English Reformation in the 16th and 17th centuries.
 The term 'Puritan' originally denoted those who sought to 'purify' the Church of England from what they considered to be remnants of Roman Catholic practices and beliefs.
 It is derived from the English word 'pure,' which comes from the Old French word 'pur,' ultimately tracing back to the Latin word 'purus,' meaning 'clean' or 'pure.'
 Over time, 'Puritan' came to be associated with individuals who upheld strict and conservative moral standards, often rooted in their religious or cultural beliefs, and who advocated for a simple and austere lifestyle.
 This etymology highlights the historical religious origins of the term and its evolution into a broader descriptor for individuals known for their strict moral principles and values.

-Quiz: Find the meaning of the noun puritan:
+Find the correct meaning of the noun puritan:

 Try Again!